World Handball: How tiny Cape Verde made history

 Broken beds

-Africa's history in handball is traditionally dominated by north Africa - as can be shown by the other teams at the World Championships: Algeria, Egypt, Tunisia and Morocco.
+Africa's history in handball is traditionally dominated by North Africa - as can be shown by the other teams at the World Championships: Algeria, Egypt, Tunisia and Morocco.

-Egypt especially are the dominant power - they are the only African team to appear in both Olympics and World Championship semi-finals.
+Egypt especially are the dominant power - they are the only African team to appear in both Olympic and World Championship semi-finals.

 Fortes described them as being able to "play with their eyes closed; it's like a symphony."

-So for the tiny island nation of Cape Verde to break through has been a massive achievement, with Fortes adding that it has happened despite a lack of both money and planning.
+So, for the tiny island nation of Cape Verde to break through has been a massive achievement, with Fortes adding that it has happened despite a lack of both money and planning.

 "Last October, while all the national teams were having training camps during the international window, we didn't," he said.